Rich list builder, poor list builder – which one are you?

 By the time you figure it all out, you'll be glad you didn't wait until you had all your ducks in a row.

-Partially, it’s because I don’t really believe that some of them truly work – any longer, anyway.
+Partially, it's because I don't believe they truly work.

-Plus, if I am going to spend money on my list building, I want to make sure I know what I am doing and that takes time and more money, neither one of which I am willing to give up right now.
+Plus, if I am going to spend money on my list building, I want to make sure I KNOW what I am doing.
+And that, my friend, takes time and even more money, neither one of which I am willing to give up – personally.

 So, let me tell you what I DO know about these methods.

-All you will end up buying is a bunch of names and, hopefully, working email addresses – hard to get them to stay with you and even harder, to buy from you.
+At best, you'll end up buying a bunch of names and (hopefully) working email addresses – hard to get them to STAY with you and even harder, to BUY from you.